slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'I'd rather be hated for who I am, than loved for who I am not.' -- Kurt Cobain'*
 > *'Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing ever happened.' -- Winston Churchill*
-> *'Quem não chora não mama.'*
 > *'How we spend our days is how we spend our lives.' -- Annie Dillard*
 > *'Só os mais corajosos conseguem fazer a paz' -- Trump*
 > *'Wisdom is nothing more profound than an ability to follow one’s own advice.' -- Sam Harris*
 - There are many yous: Like apps on a smartphone, different systems in your brain with different goals can take control at different times, which is why you can behave so inconsistently.
 Meditation can prevent hijacking: Over time, meditation can rewire your brain to be less impulsively reactive and allow you to thoughtfully respond to your feelings.
 Mini-meditations help in the moment: By focusing on your breath during a tense moment you can get some of the long term effects of meditation right when you need them.
 - do u want ur daughter to date somebody like u?
 - I believe in principles. the basics are really important. not jargon or specifics. understand it not memorize it. you only need to understand a few basic concepts. complexity emerges from very simple rules.
 -->

 > *'A man is free at the instant he wants to be.' -- Voltaire*

 Your independence is your legacy.

 Take care of yourself first and the money, love, and prosperity will follow.
-A girl, a job, a friend, all of those should help you achieve it.
-If it doesn’t, get rid of it.
 Energy and time are limited so every moment wasted on the affairs of others subtracts from your strength.
 Healthy people will respect your boundaries.

 Telling *your* truth is not being selfish.
 What is more selfless?
 Making sure that you are taken care of so that you can take care of others or focusing all of your energy on others until you are burnt out, angry, and depressed?
-You cannot give what you do not have.
+You can’t give what you do not have.
 The first step to truly serving others is to serve yourself.
 Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
 Then, and only then, will you are able to serve others to your fullest capacity.

 > *'I think the reward for conformity is that everyone likes you except yourself.' -- Rita Mae Brown*

-> *'I cannot give you the formula for success, but I can give you the formula for failure, which is: try to please everybody.' -- Herbert Swope*
+> *'I can’t give you the formula for success, but I can give you the formula for failure, which is: try to please everybody.' -- Herbert Swope*

 > *'That’s the problem with putting others first: you’ve taught them you come second.'*